 Cervical Herniated Disc

-The symptoms of cervical herniated disc vary widely based upon severity and location.
+The symptoms of a cervical herniated disc vary based upon severity and location.
 Some patients even experience no pain.
-The symptoms that Dr. Singh often sees include:
+Common symptoms of a herniated cervical disc include:

 - Dull or acute pain in the muscles between the neck and shoulder (trapezius muscles)